Changissnz/nu_merchant_principal/README.md

-**SOPHIMP2:** In this cost table, Agent A from distribution TSBA3 has the choice to continue executing move 5 against its competitor Agent B. Or it could stray way from actively focusing on playing against Agent B by working for move 10.
+**SOPHIMP2:** In this cost table, Agent A from distribution TSBA3 has the choice to continue executing move 5 against its competitor Agent B. Or it could stray away from actively focusing on playing against Agent B by working for move 10.
 The pair-value of each cost is equivalently defined to SOPHIMP2.